 The results from the study were surprisingly complex to interpret given the background of literature which suggested a strong relationship between multimodal representations and science learning (Lemke, 2000).
 There were significant positive correlations between student multimodal representations and quiz scores but not exam scores.
 This study was also confounded by significant differences between sections at the beginning of the study which may have led to learning effects later.
 The dissimilarity between the tasks of writing during their homework and working on exams may be the reason for no significant correlations with exams.
 The power to interpret these results was limited by the number of the participants, the number of modal experiences by the students, and the operationalization of multimodal knowledge through the holistic rubric.
 These results do show that a relationship does exist between the similar tasks within science writing and quizzes.
 Students may also gain derived science literacy benefits from modal experiences on distal tasks in exams as well.
 This study shows that there is still much more research to be known about the interconnectedness of multimodal representational knowledge and use to the development of science literacy.

 Includes bibliographical references (pages 136-138).

 Copyright 2011 William D. Bennett

 Bennett, William Drew.
-"Multimodal representation contributes to the complex development of science literacy in a college biology class." dissertation, University of Iowa, 2011.
+"Multimodal representation contributes to the complex development of science literacy in a college biology class."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.